 After the Triangle fire, women workers were joined by wealthy reformers in a broad social coalition that was determined to right these and other workplace wrongs.
 The masses and the elite joined together for a meeting at the Metropolitan Opera led by labor activist Rose Schneiderman.
 That meeting led to the creation of the Committee on Safety, headed by Frances Perkins, who later became the first woman to hold a Presidential Cabinet position, serving as Secretary of Labor under FDR.
 Her Committee on Public Safety stood out as a powerful political force, with backing from a cross-section of the American public.

-The Committee successfully lobbied such political heavyweights as Al Smith, Robert Wagner and Henry Morganthau Sr. to embrace industrial reform.
+The Committee successfully lobbied such political heavyweights as Al Smith, Robert Wagner, and Henry Morganthau Sr. to embrace industrial reform.
 Those men pressed Governor John Dix to create the New York Factory Investigating Commission.
 The Commission, led by Smith and Wagner, operated for four years and led to the passage of over 30 workers’ safety statutes.

 Perkins, who was an eyewitness to the Triangle Fire, served as an investigator on the Commission.
 Because Triangle was a lightning rod for industrial reform that shed light on American working conditions, Perkins called it “a torch lighting up the industrial scene.”
-In fact, the fire was such a major turning point in American labor history, Perkins, who was the principle architect of the New Deal, maintained that March 25, 1911, was “the day the New Deal began.”
+In fact, the fire was such a major turning point in American labor history, Perkins, who was the principal architect of the New Deal, maintained that March 25, 1911, was “the day the New Deal began.”

 “Trade Union procession for Triangle Waist Co. fire victims” 1911, via George Grantham Bain Collection at The Library of Congress